Julius and Agnes Zancig: Career

 Julius Zancig in his early career worked in iron smelting.
 Julius and Agnes had been childhood sweethearts in Denmark but grew apart, then met and fell in love again after both had emigrated to the United States.
 They were married in 1886.
 Julius later became interested in mentalism and with Agnes, took a mind reading act to the stage.

-From their first professional appearance in the 1880s until Agnes's death in 1916, Julis and Agnes performed together as "The Zancigs".
+From their first professional appearance in the 1880s until Agnes's death in 1916, Julius and Agnes performed together as "The Zancigs".
 Their act was billed as "Two Minds with but one Single Thought".
 The Zancigs' act involved Agnes sitting blindfolded on stage while Julius would receive objects and written words from the audience; Agnes would then describe the objects using "telepathy".
 Lord Northcliffe, owner of the Daily Mail, used the tabloid to "influence opinion in favour of telepathy, which he believed took place between Julius and Agnes".
 The physicist Oliver Lodge and the author Arthur Conan Doyle also believed the Zancigs to be genuine.

 As a performing duo, The Zancigs toured the world, visiting England, India, China, Japan, Australia, and South Africa.
 After several years of travel, they again settled in the United States.
 During the early 1900s, Julius Zancig wrote articles for magazines.
 Both individually and as a pair, Agnes and Julius also wrote and published several books on such occult methods of divination and fortune telling as cartomancy, palmistry, and scrying with a crystal ball.
 On the title pages of these books, they styled themselves "Prof. Zancig" and "Mdme.
 Zancig."

 In 1916, at around age 59, Agnes died.
 Julius remarried to a schoolteacher named Ada, who had been born in Brooklyn, New York.
 Ada was a spiritualist, and she became Julius's new partner in the mentalism act.
 However, Ada was shy and was "ashamed to face the audience with a blatantly fake act".
 By 1917, Ada's dislike for public appearances had become so strong that Julius hired Paul Vučić (a.k.a.
 Paul Rosini) to take her place, under the stage-name "Henry."
 In 1917, Vučić, born in 1902 in Trieste to Serbian parents, decided to join the armed forces when the U.S. entered World War I and was replaced by David Theodore Bamberg (1904–1974), the teenaged son of the stage magician Theo "Okito" Bamberg.
 David Bamberg performed the Zancigs' mind-reading act with Julius under the stage name "Syko the Psychic".

 In 1919, the Bamberg family left for Europe and Ada rejoined the act.
 During this time, Julius devoted more of his time to spiritualism, and the public was losing enthusiasm for the act.